-The Tel is located on the ancient Via Maris road, south to Afek.
+The Tel is located on the coastal section of the ancient Via Maris road, south of Afek.
 It was inhabited from the Bronze period through the Byzantine period.

 * Dig 2007